rustyshakelford2/LavaFurnace/readme.txt

 lavafurnace.admin.lflist                   <- can list ANY players custom cook time settings

 lavafurnace.player.lflist                  <- can ONLY list their own custom cook time settings

+lavafurnace.furnacelimit.groupname         <- is used to set custom build limits for "groupname" permission

 ***************************
 Final notes: